varsharamineni/educational-app/README.md

 # Educational AI Chatbot: 🔐🤖 Crack the Code, Outsmart the AI!

-This project is an educational app designed to help students learn how to interact with an AI system while testing its ability to safeguard sensitive information.
-The main objective is to create a fun environment where students try to extract a secret password from the AI chatbot.
+This project is an educational app designed to help students better understand AI safety.

-- **Interactive Chatbot**: The AI chatbot provides an engaging way to learn how AI can be used to protect sensitive information.
+## 🔍 How Does It Work?

-- **AI Security Challenge**: Students are tasked with outsmarting the chatbot to obtain a secret password.
+Students interact with an **AI chatbot** designed to protect a secret password.
+The challenge is to **trick the bot** into breaking its own rules and revealing hidden information.

-## How It Works
+This hands-on approach helps students understand:

-1. The chatbot is designed to protect a **secret password** from unauthorized access.
+✅ **AI limitations** and how they can be manipulated.
-2. Students' goal is to **outsmart the chatbot** and attempt to obtain the secret password.
+✅ The challenges of **building trustworthy AI** systems.
-3. The chatbot will refuse to provide the password, no matter how students try to trick it.
+✅ Why **AI ethics** and security measures are essential in real-world applications.

-## Access the Streamlit App
+## 🚀 Access the Streamlit App

 You can try the interactive chatbot and see how it works by visiting the deployed version of the app on **Streamlit Cloud** (https://educational-app-kzbte3kpjtz5fn7wq5wwse.streamlit.app/).

-## Instructions to Run App Locally / Edit for your own use
+## 👩🏾‍💻 Instructions to Run App Locally / Edit for your own use

 Follow these steps to get the app running on your local machine.